simulot/gogrep/README.md

 before using a search tool like grep or FINDSTR.
 This process need some disk space, and is very time consuming.

-This was my motivation for wrtiting this utility.
+This was my motivation for writing this utility.

 ## Requierments for a tool to search into Zip archives